Skip to content

 Communication

 For general questions use the Moodle Forum.
-For individual questions use the lab, lecture and on demand consultation hour.
+For individual questions use the sessions and on demand consultation hour.

 Do not hesitate to communicate with the lecturer in case of any problems or questions.
 A lively communication is explicitly encouraged.